MachineLemonade/docs/v0.10/ee-single-namespace-mode.md

 slug: "ee-single-namespace-mode"
 ---

 Astronomer can be deployed into a single namespace for clusters where obtaining an Admin role isn't possible.
+However, this does disable access to webserver, scheduler, and task logs via the Astronomer UI and CLI.
+Airflow tasks logs will be available in the Airflow UI.

 This change can be made directly in the `config.yaml`